2023 Boston College Eagles football team

-The 2023 Boston College Eagles football team will represent Boston College as a member of the Atlantic Coast Conference (ACC) during the 2023 NCAA Division I FBS football season.
-They will be led by fourth-year head coach Jeff Hafley, the Eagles will play their home games at Alumni Stadium in Chestnut Hill, Massachusetts.
+The 2023 Boston College Eagles football team represented Boston College as a member of the Atlantic Coast Conference (ACC) during the 2023 NCAA Division I FBS football season.
+They were led by fourth-year head coach Jeff Hafley and played their home games at Alumni Stadium in Chestnut Hill, Massachusetts.
+They finished the regular season with a 6-6 record, and were invited to the Wasabi Fenway Bowl, where they defeated SMU, 23-14.

+On February 1, Hafley resigned as head coach to become the defensive coordinator of the NFL's Green Bay Packers.
+He was subsequently replaced by Bill O'Brien.

+The Boston College Eagles football team drew an average home attendance of 36,376 in 2023, the 62nd highest in college football.